 Jane H. Hsiao, Ph.D., MBA.
 Dr. Hsiao has served as Vice-Chairman and Chief Technical Officer of the Company since May 2007 and as a director since February 2007.
 Dr. Hsiao has served as Chairman of the Board of Non-Invasive Monitoring Systems, Inc. (OTC US:NIMU), a medical device company, since October 2008 and was named Interim Chief Executive Officer of Non-Invasive Monitoring Systems, Inc. in February 2012.
-Dr. Hsiao is also a director of Asensus Surgical, Inc. (NYSE American: ASXC), a medical device company.
-Dr. Hsiao previously served as a director of Cocrystal Pharma, Inc. (NASDAQ GM:COCP), a biotechnology company developing new treatments for viral diseases, and Neovasc, Inc. (NASDAQ CM:NVCN), a company developing and marketing medical specialty vascular devices.
+Dr. Hsiao previously served as a director of Cocrystal Pharma, Inc. (NASDAQ GM:COCP), a biotechnology company developing new treatments for viral diseases, Neovasc, Inc. (NASDAQ CM:NVCN), a company developing and marketing medical specialty vascular devices, and Asensus Surgical, Inc. (NYSE American: ASXC), a medical device company.
 Dr. Hsiao served as the Vice Chairman-Technical Affairs of IVAX from 1995 to January 2006.
 Dr. Hsiao served as Chairman, Chief Executive Officer and President of IVAX Animal Health, IVAX's veterinary products subsidiary, from 1998 to 2006.